A visit to Old Fort Erie, Ontario

 These kind of damages occur still to houses built too close to the lake.

-Also economical interests played a major role for this war.
-Naturally the Americans were not able to attack the British Islands, but todays Canada seemed to be an easy and strategical important target.
+Certainly economical interests played also a major role for this war.
+Naturally the Americans were not able to attack the British Island, but today's Canada seemed to be an easy and strategically important target.

-Most battles in the surrounding area were won by the Americans, but they suffered heavy losses.
+Many battles in this area were won by the Americans, but they suffered high losses.

-From the court yard in the fort you have access to all the buildings.
+From the court yard in the fort you have access to all the buildings in the fort.

 The soldiers were drilled in front of a building which contained mainly the guard-room, the sleeping room for the soldiers and a place for officers who lived very often outside of the fort.
 A powder magazine was at the end of this building.